ApurvX210/Distributed-File-Storage/README.md

 2. **MessageGetFile**: Requests a file from peers
    - `Key`: File identifier to retrieve

+### Communication Patterns
+- **Broadcast**: Sends messages to all connected peers simultaneously
+- **Unicast**: Sends messages to specific peer nodes
+- **Stream Protocol**: Uses binary encoding for file size transmission with `IncomingStream` message type

 ### Communication Flow
-1. Node stores a file locally
+1. Node stores a file locally via `StoreData(key, reader)`
-2. Broadcasts `MessageStoreFile` to all connected peers
+2. Broadcasts `MessageStoreFile` metadata to all connected peers
-3. Sends actual file data via `Stream()` method
+3. Sends actual file data via stream to each peer
-4. Peers receive and store the file
+4. Peers receive and store the file using `handleMessageStoreFile()`
-5. When retrieving, node checks local storage first, then broadcasts `MessageGetFile` to network
+5. When retrieving via `Get(key)`, node checks local storage first
+6. If not found locally, broadcasts `MessageGetFile` request to network
+7. Peers respond with file size (binary encoded) followed by file data
+8. Node writes received data to local storage and returns reader

 ## Current Status